 But before you go washing your hair three times a day and expecting a full head of beautiful hair to appear, hold up.
 In order to reap the benefits of shampoo, you should use it between two to three times a week.
 Any more than that, and you risk stripping your scalp and hair of those natural oils—and as you’ll learn in just a little bit: Those oils are necessary for healthy hair.

 Shampooing your hair regularly won’t do you any good if you’re using one that’s harmful to your hair.
-And while that’s good to know, there are a lot of shampoo options out there.
+And while that’s good to know, there are a lot of types of shampoo out there.
 So many that you may encounter decision paralysis when you go to buy one.
 Hopefully that’ll make it a little bit easier.
 When you’re picking out your next bottle, avoid the following ingredients:

 The way you treat your hair every day is incredibly important, as there are certain hair grooming habits that can help protect your hair from everyday wear-and-tear.

 Here are some of the main ones: When you shampoo, make sure you focus your scrubbing on your scalp, not on your hair.
 After you’ve rinsed the shampoo out fully, dry it gently with a towel.
 Then, apply conditioner.

 Unlike with the shampoo, though, you want to put the conditioner directly on the hair strands, avoiding the scalp.
-If you have curly or kinky hair, you can use leave-on conditioner, in which case you wouldn’t wash it out.
+If you have curly or kinky hair, you can use leave-in conditioner, in which case you wouldn’t wash it out.
+(Never heard of leave-in conditioner?
+You need our guide to the seven types of conditioner.)

 But for other types of hair, you want to use the conditioner in the shower so you can fully wash it out a few minutes after.
 For non-curly hair, leave-in conditioner can make it dull and oily.
 Just make sure you don’t skip this step—conditioner helps reduce inter-fiber friction, make your hair shiny, detangle your strands, and eliminate frizz.